The complaints process at the University

 Once a complaint has been lodged with an external organisation the University will normally suspend any internal investigation until such time as the external organisation has completed its investigation and submitted all reports related to its findings.

 Complainants should be aware that external organisations will normally notify the University when they receive a complaint and will ask the University to respond.
-When the University becomes aware that a complaint has been lodged with an external organisation it will record the complaint in the Complaints Handling System.
+When the University becomes aware that a complaint has been lodged with an external organisation it will record the complaint in the Complaints Management System.

 Obligations - Procedural Fairness